pytorch/pytorch/docs/source/notes/broadcasting.rst

     RuntimeError: The size of self (4) must match the size of tensor index (7) at non-singleton dimension 2.

 The broadcasting semantics for scatter works the same way as the in-place semantics except that:
-- The dimension specified by :attr:`dim` of :attr:`index` and :attr:`src` must match like in the general rule, but these two do not need to match with :attr:`self`.
+- The dimension specified by :attr:`dim` of :attr:`src` must expandable to that of :attr:`index`, that is, they are either the same or :attr:`src` be 1.
+These two do not need to match with :attr:`self`.
 - Dimensions except :attr:`dim` of :attr:`self`, :attr:`index`, and :attr:`src` must match like in the
   general rule.
 - Although :attr:`self` is not allowed to change shape, if :attr:`self` is a Scalar and :attr:`index` and